 As of November 27th 2019, all federal agencies in Germany must be able to receive and process XRechnung.
 XRechnung is the German CIUS (Core Invoice Usage Specification), which originated from the EU standard EN 16931 .
 EN 16931 provides two types of XML schemas: Universal Business Language (UBL) and UN / CEFACT Cross Industry Invoice (CII).
+As a result, the ability to process CII and UBL documents is becoming increasingly important.

 Companies that are contractors of public institutions must be able to create and send XRechnung.
 Furthermore, the billing format is also used in the B2B sector, which is why it makes sense for companies to make their ERP system fit for the creation, transmission, and receiving of XRechnung.